Hayden Howard: his creative wordplay in Ten Rounds for the All-Time Champ

 That certainly was an exciting era in science fiction.
 It’s still exciting with the revival of so many of those titles in film, including the 2021 Warner Bros.
 Pictures film Dune.
 It’s amazing to realize it was released 56 years after the novel was written.

 As for 1967 Hugo award-nominated science fiction magazines: those were the same pubs Hayden wrote for: If, Analog, and Galaxy.
-Hayden also had many of his stories illustrated by great sci-fi illustrators, including the Hugo 1967 award-winning artist, Jack Gaughan.
+Hayden Howard also had many of his stories illustrated by great sci-fi illustrators, including the Hugo 1967 award-winning artist, Jack Gaughan.

 Here’s the cover of one Galaxy issue I own, giving you a taste of sci-fi art in the 60s.
 The image within the cover illustration looks strikingly like a smartphone, doesn’t it?